jsphkm/socket.io-react-chat/README.md

-# socket.io-chat
+# socket.io-react-chat
-Basic chat app using Socket.IO
+Basic chat app using Socket.IO and React

 ## Getting Started
 - Clone the repository and run `npm install` to download the dependencies.